 “The Sneeches and Other Stories” was my favorite book to read aloud and teach about discrimination and greed.
 The Lorax pretty much touts the same message with an ecological plea, which is very aligned with my values.

 Fast forward twenty years to when my second baby girl arrived on Dr. Seuss’ birthday, May 2nd!
 I was elated, for it gave us even more reason to celebrate Theodore Geisel.
-And the best part is that her school, like most, now does a big celebration on his birthday, so she gets a double birthday dose.
+And the best part is that her school, like most, now rolls out a week-long celebration on his birthday, so she gets a double birthday dose.

 Why am writing about this unrelated BRCA topic?
 Well, my main message in all of the work that I do is to live life in the now!
 Whatever illness you have or might get, go places, do the things that bring you joy, as often as possible, in the ways that you’re able.

-Dance your way through a parade and wear a silly hat.
+Dance your way through a parade wearing a silly hat.

 Some people may snicker, but who cares about that!